INFORMATION FOR AUTHORS

 The IEEE Transactions on Medical Robotics and Bionics (T-MRB) is a Green Open Access (OA) journal (https://open.ieee.org/).
 Green OA does not cost anything as long as the authors put their preprint into an IEEE-approved repository.
 Otherwise, authors could opt for Gold OA at the cost of $2495.

-All manuscripts must be submitted to the ScholarOne Manuscript Central (https://mc.manuscriptcentral.com/tmrb-ieee), following the appropriate IEEE format.
+All manuscripts must be submitted to the IEEE Author Portal (https://ieee.atyponrex.com/journal/tmrb-ieee), following the appropriate IEEE format.
 Article templates can be found here.

 Please, note that the authors should submit the complete paper including text, figures, and tables in a single PDF or Word file.
 Figures and tables must be clearly numbered and captioned.